Upated 14th April 2022 including ‘Summary’ and new section ‘Cost-effectiveness of fabric/ renovation measures to deal with peak heat demand’

 - insulation [both simple (loft) and deeper (e.g. external wall)], draught-proofing, moisture management, and last but not least, a heat pump.

-- a householder will in most cases need to make choices: don’t let the good be the enemy of the bad
+- a householder will in most cases need to make choices: don’t let the perfect be the enemy of the good

 - two identical homes may come to different decisions – there is no single ‘right’ answer